-For the year ended 31 December 2022, the Group's administrative expenses amounted to approximately RMB10,350,000, (year ended 31 December 2021: approximately RMB14,678,000), representing a decrease of approximately 30%.
-This was mainly due to there were property, plant and equipment and other receivables being written-off during the year ended 31 December 2021.
+For the year ended 31 December 2023, the Group's administrative expenses amounted to approximately RMB11,291,000, (year ended 31 December 2022: approximately RMB10,350,000), representing an increase of 9% comparing to the year ended 31 December 2022.
+The increase in administrative expenses was mainly due to the increase in general administrative expenses for operation purpose.